-It seems like we’ve been waiting a lifetime for things to get back to normal, and we don’t know about you but we’re beginning to see a little light at the end of the tunnel.
+We've been waiting a lifetime for things to get back to normal and finally there is light at the end of the tunnel.

 Download the Track and Trace app on your Android or iOS device.
 Then, when you’re in different locations around the UK, they’ll be pinpointed QR codes that you can scan using the app.
 This will essentially check you into the venue.